xiaobw95/Time_Series_Decomposition_Based_on_Gaussian_Markov_Random_Fields/README.md

 ## Data

 Bike collision records in downtown Seattle from 01/2004 to 06/2017 counted by month, or that, the data contains 162 bike collision counts.
 Details could be seen at `data/TS.rda`.
+Spatial data could be seen at `doc/STAT 504/data.csv`.

 ## Main Results